gohryt/programming-languages-research/DEBUGGERS.md

 OCaml's built-in bytecode debugger has supported **reverse execution for three decades** — long predating rr, Pernosco, and most of this chapter.
 Commands: `reverse`, `backstep`, `previous` (step backward skipping calls), `start` (run backward to function entry), `goto time` (jump to an absolute instruction counter), `last` (undo the previous navigation command), `set history size`.

-The implementation is the same fork-CoW trick Visual Studio's Snapshot Debugger (§2.3) uses for point-in-time snapshots, but applied recursively for **time-travel**: the OCaml runtime periodically `fork()`s and suspends the child process as a **checkpoint**.
+The implementation is a classic Unix fork-CoW checkpointing trick applied recursively for **time-travel**: the OCaml runtime periodically `fork()`s and suspends the child process as a **checkpoint**.
 Forward execution runs against the current process; reverse execution discards the current process and resumes the nearest checkpoint ≤ the target time, replaying forward to land exactly.
 Because each checkpoint is copy-on-write, memory overhead is proportional to post-checkpoint divergence, not to process size.

 The restrictions are concrete: `ocamldebug` only works on bytecode (not native), only on Unix (Cygwin on Windows), and requires `-g` at compile time.
 But within those bounds, it demonstrates that **reverse execution is cheap in a language whose runtime controls process forking and whose instruction counter is deterministic** — two properties any new language can adopt at design time.